tripledio/tripledio.github.io/approach.md

 <div class="col-12 col-md-8 offset-md-2 mb-2 mb-md-4">
     <h3 class="h5 font-family-bold text-black mb-2">A close and honest partnership with our customer</h3>
-    <p>We value open communication more then negotiated contracts.
+    <p>We value open communication more than negotiated contracts.
 The end goal of a successful partnership is that both partners are pleased with the result.
 We want to build the software you need.
 Enabling you to continuously reap the benefits from a well designed solution both now and in the future.
 Therefore open and honest communication is necessary.
 How else can we built your great software together?</p>
 </div>
 <div class="col-12 col-md-8 offset-md-2 mb-2 mb-md-4">
     <h3 class="h5 font-family-bold text-black mb-2">Ownership of the development process</h3>